A stroke happens when blood flow to any part of the brain stops.

 OTHER IMPORTANT ISSUES

 Both men and women may have problems with sexual function after a stroke.
-Medicines called phosphodiesterase type 5 inhibitors (Viagra or Cialis) may be helpful.
+Medicines called phosphodiesterase type 5 inhibitors (such as Viagra, Levitra, or Cialis) may be helpful.
 Ask your provider whether these drugs are right for you.
 Talking with a therapist or counselor may also help.

 Stroke rehabilitation; Cerebrovascular accident - rehabilitation; Recovery from stroke; Stroke - recovery; CVA - recovery